fasrc/helmod/doc/README.md

 	cd fasrcsw
 	source ./setup.sh

-This puts some scripts in the path such as `fasrcsw-rpm` and `fasrcsw-rpmbuild` which are very thin wrappers around the default programs and just add some default options, and sets some `FASRCSW_*` environment variables.
+This makes available some scripts such as `fasrcsw-rpm` and `fasrcsw-rpmbuild` which are very thin wrappers around the default programs and just add some default options.

-Initialize the rpm database:
+Use the rpm one to initialize the rpm database used exclusively for fasrcsw:

 	fasrcsw-rpm --initdb

+This repo clone is know as `$FASRCSW_PROD`.

-## Each contributor sets up a development repo clone, a.k.a. `FASRCSW_DEV`
+## Each contributor sets up a development repo clone

 Clone the repo in some personal location, preferably on network storage, e.g. somewhere in your home directory: